drakkan/sftpgo/README.md

 - Per user maximum concurrent sessions.
 - Per user and per directory permissions: list directories content, upload, overwrite, download, delete, rename, create directories, create symlinks, changing owner/group and mode, changing access and modification times can be enabled or disabled.
 - Per user files/folders ownership: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (*NIX only).
+- Per user IP filters are supported: login can be restricted to specific ranges of IP addresses or to a specific IP address.
 - Configurable custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.
 - Automatically terminating idle connections.
 - Atomic uploads are configurable.